TambourineReindeer/stab-language/README.md

 ### XML documentation

-Comments starting with `///` or `/**` are considered as XML comments and can be extracted using an option of the command line compiler.
+Comments starting with `///` or `/**` are considered XML comments and can be extracted using an option of the command line compiler.